-At a maximum, allow 1K to operate T-Word, 3-4K to operate IDEA! or ROM-View 80, and 4-5K to operate TS-DOS or either component of T-base.
+■ At a maximum, allow 1K to operate T-Word; 3-4K to operate IDEA! or ROM-View 80; and 4-5K to operate TS-DOS or either component of T-base.

 The T-base manual provides formulas for more exact determinations of the memory required to operate the two components.
 These formulas take into account the kinds of T-base files that have been created.
-Refer to the formulas in Section 2A of the T-base manual, and add 1,000 bytes when you make your calculations.
+Refer to the formulas on pages 2A-30 and 3-17 of the T-base manual, and add 1,000 bytes when you make your calculations.

-Chapter 7 - Removing the Ultimate ROM II from Your Computer
+Removing the Ultimate ROM II from Your Computer

-Once you have installed and initialized the Ultimate ROM II, you are not committed to having its programs in your computer forever.
+Once you have installed and initialized the Ultimate RCM II, you are not committed to having its programs in your computer forever.
 Because the UR-2 file, which contains the programs, takes up only about 80 bytes of your computer's memory, it is unlikely you will want to remove it except to replace the Ultimate ROM II chip with another.